caiks/WBOT02/README.md

 future developments -

+We will need to focus on hotspots driven by higher levels to pick up more alignments in facial features because these are relatively weak.
+We have already seen that we need entropy restrictions to avoid the dull areas of the image.
+Our challenge is to use hints from biology to enhance the alignments that are interesting to humans, eg entropy, hotspots, gradients spatial and dynamic, central area limits or valency variations.

+Consider smaller underlying substrates, edge detection and fourier.

 The conclusion to this stage is that we are beginning to see features classified together with the compute resources so far, but we will need new substrates and structures to make further progress especially because proper classification requires dynamic gradients and ideally temporal agent manipulation to separate objects from background.
 For example ornaments sitting on shelves are not grouped together as bowls, vases, statuettes, etc regardless of the shelf.
 Multi-scale will be able to improve this for faces which appear frequently at different distances but objects infrequently seen in film noir would require embodied interactional experience - the sort of knowledge acquired by infants playing with toys.

 Offline modelling.
 Because we don't have a synchronous Qt layer over ffmpeg we will have to cache records.
 These files would be too large if we scan the whole screen so ultimately might be best to drill down into the video library and decode explicitly.
 That way we could scale the compute without the tyranny of timer callbacks.
 Very time consuming.